laneboysrc/nrf24l01-rc/doc/4-channel-info.md

 As of August 2018 the receiver supports a variant of the RF protocol that supports 4 channels.

+Note: this mode is only useful if you use the LANE Boys RC [Headless transmitter](https://github.com/laneboysrc/rc-headless-transmitter), which is the only transmitter supporting this protocol.

 The original HKR3000 protocol uses a payload of 10 bytes to transmit stick- and failsafe data.
 Two of the bytes (6 and 9) are unused.
 We make use of these bytes to transmit data for a 4th channel.

 The receiver hardware has four connectors: 3 channels and a battery/pre-processor output.